 The Writing Center provides free academic support to all members of the campus community, including faculty, staff, students, and alumni.
-Our tutors can provide assistance with any form of communication including papers, scholarship essays, and presentations at any stage of the process.
-Writing Center faculty are experienced technical and professional writing instructors who are experts in a wide variety of fields.
-The Writing Center is located in Alderson Hall 133 (phone: 303-273-3085) and offers face-to-face, online, and drop-in tutoring.
+Our consultants can provide assistance with any form of communication including papers, scholarship essays, and presentations at any stage of the process.
+Writing Center faculty are experienced technical and professional instructors who are experts in a wide variety of fields.
+The Writing Center is located at 1700 Illinois St. and offers face-to-face and online appointments.
 Please visit https://writing.mines.edu to learn more about our services.
+Please reach out to writing@mines.edu or call 303-273-3085 with any questions.